GlitcherOG/Project-Mcomm/README.md

 # SSX3-Server

 ## Bounty
-There is currently a 500 dollar bounty on getting working server messages to get in a room and in game.
+There is currently a 500 dollar bounty on getting working server messages to get in game.

 ## Todo
 - Fix Bug where users are blocked when logging in